python-trio/trio-asyncio/docs/source/usage.rst

 If you use a compatibility-mode loop in a separate thread, you *must* stop and close it before terminating that thread.
 Otherwise your thread will leak resources.

+In a multi-threaded program, globally setting the event loop policy may not be a good idea.
+If you want to run trio-asyncio in a separate thread, you might get away with using ``TrioPolicy().new_event_loop()`` to create a new event loop – but a far better idea is to use native mode.

 .. note::